jawadtahir/DSPF-BM/README.md

 ./3_experiment_start.sh
 ```
 The experiment will run and can be observed in Grafana dashboard.
-To configure experiments, please see wiki.
+To configure experiments, please see the [wiki](https://github.com/jawadtahir/DSPF-BM/wiki).

 [//]: # (# CLEAN UP)